 4. George Washington Kept 309 Pieces of Ice-Cream-Making Equipment in the White House

 Some call him the father of the United States, but we think he should be called the father of the double scoop.
 Not only did George Washington spend a fortune on ice cream, but he also had his staff make it too!
 There's no question about it, our first president loved his ice cream.

 5. Thomas Jefferson Always Had the Ingredients to Make Ice Cream

 Jefferson's massive estate, Monticello, had multiple "ice houses" on the premises.
 Before modern refrigeration, these little buildings would keep things cold.
 Thomas Jefferson loved ice cream so much, his ice houses were always stocked with eggs, butter, and cream, so he could make ice cream at any time.

 Ice cream has been a beloved American treat for hundreds of years.
 The founding fathers' regularly enjoyed it.
-With the 4th of July coming up, don't forget to stock up on the founding fathers' favorite treat with cups to match!
+With the 4th of July coming up, don't forget to stock up on the founding fathers' favorite treat with Drink cups!